M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Commands/index.md

 To add a command created with [CreateCustomCommand](https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ICommands~CreateCustomCommand.html) to the context menu, call [AddCustomCommandToMenu](https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ICommands~AddCustomCommandToMenu.html) (line 62).
 In the example below, it is the same command object added to both task pane and context menu, so our [code to react when the button is clicked](#reacting-when-the-command-is-clicked) will be fired for the context menu item and the task pane.

-<p class="note">The command can be added in one of <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ICommands~AddCustomCommandToMenu.html">a number of locations</a> within the context menu.
-Some of these locations are only shown in some scenarios (e.g. some sections are not shown when files are right-clicked, but are when objects are right-clicked).</p>
+The command can be added in one of <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ICommands~AddCustomCommandToMenu.html">a number of locations</a> within the context menu.
+Some of these locations are only shown in some scenarios (e.g. some sections are not shown when files are right-clicked, but are when objects are right-clicked).
+{:.note}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of